codio/site/source/docs/feature-roundup.html.markdown

 [Full documentation.](/s/docs/console/) When you sign into Codio, you are shown the Dashboard.
 From here you can create and manage your projects.

 ![preferences](/img/docs/console-screen.png)

+#Templates
+Codio provides and lets you manage [templates](/docs/ide/ide-general/templates) so when you add a new file, Codio can automatically insert a code stub and header along with various tokens such as date, time, project name etc.

 #Forking Codio projects
 [Full documentation.](/docs/ide/ide-general/fork/) You can fork any 3rd party public project into your account.